On the control of the difference between two Brownian motions: a dynamic copula approach: Reflection Brownian Copula

 \subsection{Extensions}

 In this section, we give methods to construct new admissible copulae for Brownian motions from the Reflection Brownian Copula.

 Proposition \ref{nondegenerated} and its proof gives an approach to construct different admissible copulae for Brownian motions based on the Reflection Brownian Copula considering a correlated Brownian motion to the reflection of the Brownian motion.
+Thus, the copula of Proposition \ref{nondegenerated} is the copula of $\left(B, \rho \tilde{B}^h + \sqrt{1-\rho^2} Z\right)$, with $h > 0$, $\rho \in \left(0,1\right)$ and $Z = \left(Z_t\right)_{t \geq 0}$ a Brownian motion independent from $B$.

 \begin{proposition} Let $h > 0$ and $\rho \in \left(0,1\right)$.
 The copula

 is in $\mathcal{C}^B$. \end{proposition}